Liang-Zhinian/eShop/k8s/README.k8s.md

-# eShopOnContainers on Kubernetes
+# eShop on Kubernetes
-The k8s directory contains Kubernetes configuration for the eShopOnContainers app and a PowerShell script to deploy it to a cluster.
-Each eShopOnContainers microservice has a deployment configuration in `deployments.yaml`, and is exposed to the cluster by a service in `services.yaml`.
+The k8s directory contains Kubernetes configuration for the eShop app and a PowerShell script to deploy it to a cluster.
+Each eShop microservice has a deployment configuration in `deployments.yaml`, and is exposed to the cluster by a service in `services.yaml`.
 The microservices are exposed externally on individual routes (`/basket-api`, `/webmvc`, etc.) by an nginx reverse proxy specified in `frontend.yaml` and `nginx.conf`.

 ## Prerequisites
 * A Kubernetes cluster.
 Follow Azure Container Service's [walkthrough](https://docs.microsoft.com/en-us/azure/container-service/container-service-kubernetes-walkthrough) to create one.